Find partnership terms by letter

 Verb

-Partner onboarding is the process of educating and training a new partner in your partnership program to be able to perform the duties required of their participation.
+Partner onboarding is the process of educating and training a new partner in a partnership program to be able to perform the duties required of their participation.
 Partner onboarding occurs after the partner has formally agreed to join the program and the terms of the partnership have been defined and agreed upon.
-It can be run differently from program to program, but generally incudes education on the vendor's product and the partnership platform and technology.

 Example:

-ItelCo agreed to a referral partnership with Panner.
-The first step after signing the referral agreement was to be onboarded.
-ItelCo took courses and completed certifications, learning about Panner and their referral process as they went.
-By the time they finished, they were ready to start sending leads!
+ItelCo agreed to a referral partnership with Panner and started partner onboarding shortly after the agreement was signed.
+ItelCo took courses and completed all necessary certifications, learning about Panner and their referral process as they went.

 Noun